 - They must not be treated chemically in any way.

-- Extra virgin oil is, in fact, fresh olive juice.
+- EVOO is, in fact, fresh olive juice.

-As you read above, not all olive oil is the same, so it is important to purchase the right type of olive oil.
+As you read above, they are not all the same, so it is important to purchase the right type of oil.

-Extra-virgin olive oil (cold pressed) is the best.
-The problem is: How do we know if it is the real thing and not fraud oil?
+How do we know if our oil is the real thing and not part of the olive oil fraud?

 - Do not buy light olive oil or a blend; it isn’t virgin quality.

-- When extra virgin olive oil that costs less than $10 a liter it may not be real.
+- When EVOO costs less than $10 a liter it may not be authentic oil.

-- Only but oils in dark bottles, as this protects the oil from oxidation.
+- Real oils are sold in dark bottles, as this protects the oil from oxidation.
+Look for that.